Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 • No historical data for free users

 Overall, Weatherstack comes out on top.
 Firstly, when it comes to integrating an API with your site or software, reliability matters.
-That extra 4.9% annual uptime may not seem like much, but it is a vast difference in the long run with regard to keeping your app operational.
+The extra 4.9% annual uptime may not seem like much, but it is a huge difference in the long run with regard to keeping your app operational.

 Although OpenWeatherMap allows for more monthly API calls per dollar you spend, the limits on API calls per minute significantly reduce the practicality of the added capacity.
 Any developer aiming to provide real-time updates at scale could create major delays in response time.